Are you on a journey to be more productive?

 3.)
 Put First Things First

-The Ivy Lee method is simple and powerful strategy for having a stress-free productivity routine.
+The Ivy Lee method is a simple and powerful strategy for having a stress-free productivity routine.

 It highlights the importance of doing the most important thing first each day.